Alfonso Herrero: Club career

 Born in Toledo, Castile-La Mancha, Herrero joined Real Madrid's youth setup in 2003, aged nine.
 He made his senior debut for the C-team on 24 August 2013, starting in a 1–0 Segunda División B away win against Atlético Madrid B.

 Herrero was promoted to the reserves in 2014, after the side was relegated to the third division.
 He made his debut for the side on 24 August of that year, again against Atleti's B-team, but in a 1–2 loss.

 Herrero spent his two seasons at the B's as a backup, the first to Rubén Yáñez and the second to Carlos Abad.
 On 22 July 2016 he signed a three-year contract with Real Oviedo, being initially assigned to the reserve team in Tercera División.

 Ahead of the 2017–18 campaign, Herrero was definitely promoted to the first team after Esteban's retirement.
 He made his professional debut on 6 September 2017, starting in a 0–1 home loss against CD Numancia, for the season's Copa del Rey.

 Herrero made his Segunda División debut on 25 November 2017, starting in a 3–1 home win against CD Numancia.
 He subsequently became the first-choice for Juan Antonio Anquela's side, overtaking Juan Carlos.

 On 29 August 2020, free agent Herrero signed for Marbella FC in the third division.
 The following 5 July, he returned to the second level after agreeing to a contract with Burgos CF.

 On 16 July 2022, Herrero signed a one-year deal with CD Mirandés, still in the second tier.
-A regular starter, he moved to Málaga CF on 22 June 2023, on a three-year contract.
+A regular starter, he moved to Primera Federación side Málaga CF on 22 June 2023, on a three-year contract.

-On 12 May 2024, Herrero scored a goal in the stoppage time against San Fernando CD.
+On 12 May 2024, Herrero scored a goal in the stoppage time against San Fernando CD, and finished the season as a starter as Málaga achieved promotion to division two.
+He remained a key unit in the following years, and renewed his contract until 2028 on 4 February 2025.

+Herrero made his La Liga debut at the age of 32 on 19 August 2026, starting in a 2–0 away loss to Atlético Madrid.